SepidehHosseinian/MLOPs-Interview-Questions/General MLOps/README.md

 Feature Store: When dealing with bigger data sets, there could be distinct versions of the analytical datasets and subsets for specific tasks.
 A feature store is a cutting-edge, tasteful way to use data preparation work from earlier runs or from other teams as well.
 Stores for Metadata: It is crucial to monitor metadata correctly throughout production if unstructured data, such as picture and text data, are to be used successfully.

+### Q32.
+Can you explain how to monitor the performance of an ML model over time?
+To monitor the performance of an ML model over time, you need to:

+•  Define and track relevant metrics: You need to choose appropriate metrics that measure how well your model performs the task it was designed for, such as accuracy, precision, recall, F1-score, etc. You also need to track these metrics over time, using tools such as dashboards, charts, or reports.
+You can use tools such as Neptune.ai or Aporia to automate this process and reduce stress on the data science team.

+•  Detect and alert on anomalies: You need to detect when there are significant changes or deviations in the metrics or the data that indicate a problem with the model performance, such as data drift, concept drift, or data quality issues.
+You also need to alert the relevant stakeholders when these anomalies occur, using tools such as email, SMS, or Slack.
+You can use tools such as Deepchecks or Aporia to automate this process and reduce the risk of missing important issues.

+•  Investigate and remediate issues: You need to investigate the root cause of the anomalies and take actions to fix them, such as retraining the model on new or updated data, adjusting the model parameters, or updating the model logic.
+You also need to document and communicate the results of your investigation and remediation, using tools such as notebooks, logs, or reports.
+You can use tools such as Neptune.ai or Deepchecks to automate this process and reduce the time and effort required.

+Here are some links to learn more about how to monitor the performance of an ML model over time:

+•  ML Model Monitoring: Practical guide to boosting model performance - Aporia

+•  Doing ML Model Performance Monitoring The Right Way - neptune.ai

+•  How to Monitor ML Models in Production - Deepchecks

 ## Conclusion
 If you have been able to answer all the questions, then bravo!
 If not, there is nothing to be disheartened about.
 The real value of this blog is to understand these questions and to be able to generalize them when faced with similar questions in your next ML Interview!
 If you struggled with these questions, do not worry!
 Now is the time to sit down and prepare these concepts.